mariaartlle/ProtRL/README.md

 trainer.train()
 ```
-> **_Note:_** The reward_funcs is ignored and can be set as a function always returning 0
+> **_Note:_** The reward_funcs is ignored and can be set as a function always returning 0, see examples.

 For the original DPO algorithm, we recommend the Hugging Face DPO Trainer.

-This 3 different loss functions were adapted from the firsts described in [Widatalla et al., 2024](https://www.biorxiv.org/content/10.1101/2024.05.20.595026v1.abstract).
+Weighted DPO loss functions were adapted from the firsts described in [Widatalla et al., 2024](https://www.biorxiv.org/content/10.1101/2024.05.20.595026v1.abstract).
 You can find detailed explanations for each loss function and its changes in formulation in the Methods section of the [paper](https://arxiv.org/abs/2412.12979).

 > **_Note:_** Weights and advantages are treated as "the higher, the better."
 If your scoring function is designed to be minimized, please multiply it by -1.